 Its flow rates is determined according to the propylene load to the reaction and with the percentage of bond ethylene desired in the final product.
 Since the ethylene reacts almost completely at the reaction conditions, it is easy to determine the flow rate for the various types of random copolymers.
 The bond ethylene content various for the random copolymers for 1% to 4% approximately by weight.

-Therefore, the flow rate range to be set on the FRC 1804, varies from 80 to 320 kg/h under the operating conditions.
+Therefore, the flow rate range to be set on the FIC 1804, varies from 80 to 320 kg/h under the operating conditions.
 The suitable variations of the ethylene quantities is carried out according to the analytical checking of the bond ethylene in the final product.

 Polymerization Reactor: